Buried-In-Code/Comic-Organizer/README.md

 [![Github Action - Testing](https://img.shields.io/github/workflow/status/Buried-In-Code/Dex-Starr/Testing?logo=Github-Actions&label=Tests&style=flat-square)](https://github.com/Buried-In-Code/Dex-Starr/actions/workflows/testing.yaml)

 Dex-Starr helps sort and organize your comic collection by using the information stored in ComicInfo files.\
-It also formats all your digital comics into a single format (CBZ) and transforms the `ComicInfo.xml` inside most digital comic files into either Json or Yaml.\
+It also formats all your digital comics into a single format (cbz or cb7), adds and/or updates the supported list of Info files.\
 Dex-Starr can also pull information from a list of sources to populate missing fields.

 ## Supported Formats

-### Extensions
+### Input Extensions

 - .cbz
 - .cbr
 - .cbt
+- .cb7

+### Output Extensions

+- .cbz
 - .cb7

 ### Info Files